 Sub-Component 3.1.
-Conservation of Coastal and Marine Diversity through Development of a Mediterranean Marine Protected Area (MPA) Network
+Conservation of Coastal and Marine Diversity through Development of a Mediterranean Marine Protected Area (MPA) Network through ecosystem-based management

 This sub-component has the objective of strengthening the conservation of regionally important coastal and marine biodiversity through the creation of an ecologically coherent MPA network in the Mediterranean region.
 The incremental costs of this sub-component are \$13,916,600 and the GEF is being requested to provide \$42,500 from International Waters.